alexanderbraga/ibank-alexanderbraga/readme.md

 ## Errors

-I have this same problem:
+Problema comum se executar **migrate:fresh**
+\
+_Common problem if you run **migrate:fresh**_
 ```
 “message”: “Personal access client not found.
 Please create one.”,
 “exception”: “RuntimeException”,
 "file": "W:\\labs\\ibank\\vendor\\laravel\\passport\\src\\ClientRepository.php",
 "line": 95,
 ```
+Isso ocorre porque o cliente da API não existe, talvez você o tenha removido do banco de dados quando executou a atualização de migrações ou algo parecido.
+Você pode criar novamente os clientes da API manualmente ou simplesmente executar novamente o comando:
+\
-It occurs because the client for the API doesn't exists, maybe you removed it from the database when you ran the migrations refresh or something like that.
-You can create again the API clients manually or simply re-run the command:
+_It occurs because the client for the API doesn't exists, maybe you removed it from the database when you ran the migrations refresh or something like that.You can create again the API clients manually or simply re-run the command:_

 ````
 php artisan passport:install